ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 **Migrating from version 2.0 or earlier to 2.1.x**

-1. Make sure your Kubernetes cluster must be version 1.18 or later.
+1. Make sure your Kubernetes cluster is version 1.18 or later.
 2. Follow the instructions in [Step 3 above](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#agent) to install the new agent.
 3. Delete the old agent by running: `kubectl delete daemonset.apps/logdna-agent`.
 This assumes you have not changed the namespace in the context to other than "default".
 4. Delete the old copy of the secret in the default namespace, by running: `kubectl delete secret logdna-agent-key`